Fantom-foundation/fantom-sfc/README.md

       ✓ should calc ValidatorEpochReward correctly after locked up started (1529ms) ✓ should lock stake (2406ms)
-      ✓ should lock stake with right duration (710ms) ✓ should not call prepareToWithdrawStake, until locked time is pass (570ms) ✓ should not call prepareToWithdrawStakePartial, until locked time is pass (545ms) ✓ should lock delegation (2455ms)
+      ✓ should lock stake with right duration (710ms) ✓ should not call prepareToWithdrawStake, until locked time is passed (570ms) ✓ should not call prepareToWithdrawStakePartial, until locked time is passed (545ms) ✓ should lock delegation (2455ms)
-      ✓ should lock delegation with right duration (964ms) ✓ should subtract penalty if prepareToWithdrawDelegation will call earlier than locked time is pass (861ms) ✓ should adjust penalty if penalty is bigger than delegated stake (711ms) ✓ should subtract penalty if prepareToWithdrawDelegationPartial will call earlier than locked time is pass (927ms) ✓ should claim lockup rewards (2253ms)
+      ✓ should lock delegation with right duration (964ms) ✓ should subtract penalty if prepareToWithdrawDelegation will call earlier than locked time is passed (861ms) ✓ should adjust penalty if penalty is bigger than delegated stake (711ms) ✓ should subtract penalty if prepareToWithdrawDelegationPartial will call earlier than locked time is passed (927ms) ✓ should claim lockup rewards (2253ms)

   Contract: SFC